 Know about peoples conduct and behavior as it relates to issues, events, incidents and potential problems.

-BE A PROACTIVE MANAGER

-Stay ahead of problems
+BE A PROACTIVE MANAGER Stay ahead of problems For there is nothing hidden that will not be disclosed, and nothing concealed that will not be known or brought out into the open.
+Luke, 8:17

-Maintaining Skepticism in Oversight

-Its not about trust, is about maintaining the best practice
+Maintaining Skepticism in Oversight Its not about trust, is about maintaining the best practice